UUID v5 Generator (RFC 4122, Name-Based)

 v1 vs v5 vs v3 vs v4 (quick guide)

-• v1 (time-based): Sorts by time; lightweight and widely compatible; uses clock sequence and node.
+• v1 (time-based): Sorts by time; uses clock sequence and node.

 • v5: Deterministic (SHA‑1); preferred modern choice for name‑based IDs.

-• v4: Random; best when you want unpredictability and no dependence on names.
+• v4: Random; best when you need unpredictable IDs.

 Note: SHA‑1 here is used for identifiers, not cryptographic signatures.